 I grin, “I need to batter catfish, go for a swim and inspire me.”

 She’s in a t-shirt, out to the pool, loses the shirt and lets me leer while she contemplates the water.
 Wish I was a lesbian.
-I mean, all hetero men are lesbians..sort of, if you ignore the part about women who love women.
+I mean, all hetero men are lesbians..sort of, if you ignore the part about women who prefer women.

 She doesn’t glance my way, doesn’t need to confirm what she already knows, instead a long hands over head stretch then bends to touch her toes.